solana-labs/solana/CONTRIBUTING.md

 $ git pull --rebase upstream master
 ```

-How big is too big?
-If there are no functional changes, PRs can be very large and that's
+### How big is too big?

+If there are no functional changes, PRs can be very large and that's no problem.
+If,
-no problem.
-If, however, your changes are making meaningful changes or additions, then
+however, your changes are making meaningful changes or additions, then about 1,000 lines of
-about 1,000 lines of changes is about the most you should ask a Solana maintainer to
+changes is about the most you should ask a Solana maintainer to review.

-review.
+### Should I send small PRs as I develop large, new components?

+Add only code to the codebase that is ready to be deployed.
+If you are building a large
+library, consider developing it in a separate git repository.
+When it is ready to be
+integrated, the Solana maintainers will work with you to decide on a path forward.
+Smaller
+libraries may be copied in whereas very large ones may be pulled in with a package manager.

+### When will my PR be reviewed?

 PRs are typically reviewed and merged in under 7 days.
 If your PR has been open for longer,
 it's a strong indicator that the reviewers aren't confident the change meets the quality